 You may apply for a grant if you are:

 Before applying, you will need to be seen by an Occupational Therapist (OT).
 The OT will visit your home to carry out an assessment of your needs.
-Please contact Orbit to arrange this; call 0800 1217711 or email firstname.lastname@example.org
+Please contact Suffolk County Council to arrange this; call 0800 121 7711 or email ILS@suffolk.gov.uk

-Orbit work with Suffolk County Council and the District and Borough Councils across Suffolk with assisting disabled adaptations.
-They have developed a Housing Option and Advice Service to help disabled residents live at home more independently.
+Ipswich Borough Council (IBC)work with Suffolk County Council with assisting disabled adaptations.
+They have developed a service to help disabled residents live at home more independently.

-As part of the grant process, Orbit will:
+As part of the grant process, IBC will:

 Please note, grants will not be paid for works that have already started.

 Grants for disabled adaptations are available for works that will help you to remain in your property, such as: